 - Slowly add wet ingredients.
 It should come together like a firm play dough.

 - If the dough is too wet or sticky to work with, add more linden powder a little at a time until it reaches the desired consistency.

 - If the dough is too dry and won't hold together, add small amounts of honey or liquid of choice until it is right.

-- Form the dough into small, quarter inch balls or discs.
+- Form the dough into small, quarter-inch balls or disks.

 - Dust with a finishing herbal powder such as orange powder or hibiscus powder.